-This compelling REAL-LIFE STORY centers on a STRONG COMPLEX FEMALE PROTAGONIST who isn't looking for romance, and she discovers she can only be rescued by herself.
+The compelling real-life story centers on a strong complex female protagonist who isn't looking for romance, and who eventually discovers she is the only one who can rescue herself.

-How our identities are shaped, far beyond our expectations, by coercive social pressures including the media;
+How our identities are shaped far beyond our expectations by social pressures, including the news media.

-How our personal and political allegiances can be twisted against our own best interests;
+How our personal and political allegiances can compel us to support agendas against our own best interests.

-IMAGINARY GIRL’s subject matter – the fluidity of identity required to survive extreme trauma and coercion, including trauma-bonding and identification with violent perpetrators – speaks to the psychological and spiritual dilemmas of survivors of child abuse, domestic violence, extremist cults, military combat, child soldiers, and human trafficking.
+IMAGINARY GIRL’s underlying subject matter – the fluidity of identity required to survive extreme trauma, including trauma-bonding and identification with violent perpetrators – speaks to the psychological and spiritual dilemmas of survivors of child abuse, domestic violence, military combat, extremist religious and political cults, and human trafficking.

 A play within the play (Act 2, Sc.
 14 & 15)

 The musical’s all-original score is anchored in the folk and rock of the play’s time period – the mid-1970s – which echoes through the indie/alt folk and rock of today.
-Stylistically it acknowledges the "generation gap" by having the parents’ characters skewing toward a traditional 20th century musical theater sensibility.
+Beyond its time-specific foundation, the score draws on a wide range of musical influences – from shoe-gaze/slowcore, funk and soul, 19th century spirituals, to minimalist/serialist compositions.
+Stylistically the music acknowledges the "generation gap" by having the parents’ characters occasionally dip into riffs and vamps with traditional 20th century musical theater motifs.

-( * Winner of the prestigious 2017 International Sandor Ferenczi Prize, ISST&D; Routledge Press )
+( * Winner of the prestigious 2017 International Sandor Ferenczi Prize, from ISST&D:

-This all original musical is an uplifting story of survival, self-discovery and self-determination, as its historic female protagonist triumphantly overcomes seemingly impossible internal and external obstacles.
+Crafted as an emotionally immersive theatrical experience for a diverse range of audiences – including non-traditional theatergoers – ultimately IMAGINARY GIRL is of survival, self-discovery and self-determination, as its historic female protagonist triumphantly overcomes seemingly impossible internal and external obstacles.